 Abuse or addiction of these drugs, such as marijuana, cocaine, amphetamine, opioids, nicotine, and methadone, can not only cause premature death but also lead to severe disabilities.

 Researchers have found that drug abuse and addiction are responsible for the death of more than 3 million people and the disability of more than 16 million people all over the world.

 Drug abuse and addiction happen in the whole world: opioids are preferred in Asia and Europe; marijuana is preferred in Africa, North America, and Latin America; and cocaine is more common in Caribbean islands and Latin America.

-In a review newly published in Chemico-Biological Interactions, researchers discussed the toxic effects of drug abuse and addiction on liver.
+In a review published in Chemico-Biological Interactions, researchers discussed the toxic effects of drug abuse and addiction on the liver.